otondi-willis/otondi-willis/README.md

 Hi there, I'm Willis Otondi. <br/>

 ## About Me
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Solution Architect and System Design
 - 👯 I’m looking to collaborate on healthcare and finance related projects
 - 🤔 I’m looking for help with Software Architect publications, good shortcourses on the same and recommended practices on the same  field.
 - 💬 Ask me about Biomedical Engineering related solutions, Team Leadership insights and Healthcare Technologies